As the decade of the 1930s began, the firm of architect Wyatt Hedrick surely was packin’ the hottest drafting pencil in the West.

 On November 2, 1931 T&P’s twelve-story “skyscraper” passenger terminal opened as part of T&P’s $13 million ($199 million today) building program in Fort Worth.
 Clip is from the November 3 Dallas Morning News.

-The Star-Telegram published a front-page editorial on the significance of the new passenger station during the Iron Age, the era of travel by rail.
+The Star-Telegram published a front-page editorial on the significance of the new passenger station during the Iron Age, the era when people dressed to travel, they traveled by train, and trains were pulled by steam locomotives.
 The editorial refers to the 1896 federal building/post office on Jennings Avenue, which was still standing.

 This ad congratulated Texas & Pacific and its president, John L. Lancaster.